There’s a new mammography option for women who might need specialized screening in the Lowcountry.

 Is contrast mammography something you are using with every patient, or just certain patients?

 Right now, the American College of Radiology still recommends screening mammograms for every patient.
-And Novant Health recommends that women begin yearly screening mammograms at age 40.
+And Novant Health recommends that women begin yearly screening mammograms at age 40, Collins said.
 That’s the mammogram you’re used to having (without contrast dye) that lets your doctor makes a comparison from year to year.

 Getting referred for contrast mammography doesn’t mean you have cancer.
 It can provide certainty that “nothing is going on,” or — if something is going on — it can provide a clear picture that helps your doctors figure out how to help you next.